 Soon, I’m essentially confessing about being prideful about being humble about being prideful… I’ve even lost myself at this point.
 I’m in a loop of confessing, and pretty much anything that pricks my conscience in the moment is thrown in “just to be sure” my back is covered.

-Sometimes I’m able to step back from this, and simply confess, “Jesus, even this cycle has gotten me off track.
+Sometimes I’m able to step back from this and simply confess, “Jesus, even this cycle has gotten me off track.
 Help me to focus on you.”

-I try to focus on him again, but am painfully aware of my inability to rest.
+I try to focus on him again but am painfully aware of my inability to rest.
 Soon I’m in tears, exhausted by all this striving, and even more disturbed by the fact that I can’t rest.
 What does that mean about me?
 I am trying to trust, which means I’m not truly resting in Christ’s grace.
 Surely true Christians are able to just rest.
 What does rest even look like?
 How do I know I’m trusting Christ for salvation if I can’t trust?
 This experience certainly doesn’t feel like trust!

-Another thought: “Your tears don’t save you; you hope your tears betray emotion, which you hope would be evidence that you care, which you hope would then be evidence that you are a Christian.”
+Another thought: “Your tears don’t save you; you hope that your tears betray emotion, which you hope would be evidence that you care, which you hope would then be evidence that you are a Christian.”

 “I know, I know!
 Forgive me, God, for thinking my tears might save me.”